ecomfe/echarts-stat/README.md

 		...
 	];

-	// concrete data point in each cluster result.pointsInCluster = [
+	// Concrete data point in each cluster result.pointsInCluster = [
 		[
 			[0.335, -3.376],